phil294/vimium-everywhere/README.md

 - Windows
     - Limited to native applications only (see table below).
 But where it does, it should be super fast.
     - Install [AutoHotkey](https://autohotkey.com/), then run `vimium-everywhere.ahk`.
 - MacOS: Not compatible.
-You might want to check out the closed-source app [Shortcat](https://shortcat.app) instead which appears to be very powerful.
+You might want to check out the closed-source apps [Shortcat](https://shortcat.app) or [Homerow](https://www.homerow.app) instead which appear to be very powerful.

 Once running, it can be quit by right-clicking the icon in task/tray bar.